 - Contact information (lead person’s name and email)

 - Date, time, and location of event, the date posted and a remove by date

-Posting Restrictions: Posting is prohibited on building walls (except large posters may be taped to the unpainted brick walls with painters tape only), elevators, windows, doors, painted surfaces or covering existing signage.
+- Poster Restrictions: Posters are prohibited on building walls (except large posters may be taped to the unpainted brick walls with painters tape only), pillars, elevators, windows, doors, painted surfaces or covering existing signage.
 A mass of the same flyer in one location is prohibited.

 - Restrooms: Notices may be posted on paper towel dispensers, but not on mirrors or stall doors.

 - Table Top Advertisements: Tri-folds, flyers, leaflets, and brochures must meet the general poster specifications.
 They cannot be placed on the computer workstations or individual study carrels.
 Flyers can be placed on round coffee tables, not study tables.